A Streetcar Named Desire (1995 film)

-A Streetcar Named Desire is a 1995 American drama television film produced and directed by Glenn Jordan and starring Alec Baldwin, Jessica Lange, John Goodman, and Diane Lane.
+A Streetcar Named Desire is a 1995 American drama television film produced and directed by Glenn Jordan and starring Jessica Lange, Alec Baldwin, John Goodman, and Diane Lane.
 It aired on CBS on October 29, 1995.
 Based on the 1947 play by Tennessee Williams, it follows a 1951 adaptation starring Marlon Brando and a 1984 television adaptation.
 The film was adapted from a 1992 Broadway revival of the play, also starring Baldwin and Lange.